What is therapy speak (and is it doing more harm than good)?

 Can using therapy speak be problematic?

-Therapy speak itself isn’t a bad thing.
-It can give us a shared language to better understand ourselves, our life experiences, and our situations.
+Therapy speak in itself isn’t a bad thing; it can give us a shared language to better understand ourselves, our life experiences, and our situations.
 But sometimes, when words get misused or misconstrued over time, it can be a problem – for us, and for those whom the original language was intended to help.

-For example, we’ve all come to learn the phrase ‘Everyone’s a little bit OCD’ isn’t acceptable – or helpful.
-It’s something that people used to like to say jokingly, or as a way to relate to each other, or even to excuse what they saw as ‘quirks’.
-But thanks to people with lived experiences with OCD (obsessive compulsive disorder), as well as mental health experts and leading mental health charities speaking out, we’ve collectively come to understand why using the diagnosis – and people’s experiences – with OCD can be reductive, unhelpful at best, and outright harmful for those living with OCD.
-Misusing the term can lead to misinformation (people misunderstanding what OCD is, how serious it can be, or normalising behaviours that are actually signs that they need help).
-It can also lead to a general perception that ‘it isn’t that bad’ if everyone has some level of experience with it.
+For example, we’ve all come to learn that the phrase ‘everyone’s a little bit OCD’ isn’t acceptable – or helpful.
+It’s something that people used to like to say jokingly, or as a way to relate to each other, or even to explain what they saw as ‘quirks’.
+But thanks to people with lived experiences with obsessive compulsive disorder (OCD), as well as mental health experts and leading mental health charities speaking out, we’ve collectively come to understand why using the diagnosis – and people’s experiences – with OCD can be reductive, unhelpful, and sometimes outright harmful for those living with OCD.
+Misusing the term can lead to misinformation (people misunderstanding what OCD is, how serious it can be, or normalising behaviours that are actually signs that they need help), and a general perception that ‘it isn’t that bad’ if everyone has some level of experience with it.

 We’re seeing similar conversations around neurodivergence right now, with many people struggling to see the problems it can cause when we think of ‘everyone as a little bit neurodivergent’.
-This can end up leading to people who need extra help or support being refused accommodations, facing a lack of understanding, and having to put in additional time and effort into educating others about neurodivergence and neurotypicality.
-While people may try and relate from a well-meaning place, or in a way that is intended to be comforting by saying we’re all not that different, it ends up ignoring or minimising the negative impact of everyday systems - built for the majority of people, who aren’t neurodivergent, or who aren’t experiencing ill mental health – can have.
+This can end up leading to people who need extra support being refused accommodations, facing a lack of understanding, and having to put in additional time and effort into educating others about neurodivergence and neurotypicality.
+While people may try to relate from a well-meaning place, or with the intention of being comforting by saying we’re all not that different, it ends up ignoring or minimising the negative impact that everyday systems – built for the majority of people, who aren’t neurodivergent or experiencing mental ill-health – can have.

 That’s not to say that we shouldn’t ever use therapy speak.
 If you find it helpful to apply to yourself, your lived experiences, or to explain how you are feeling, it can be a great starting point to find out more about where you can get the right kind of help and support, as well as what kinds of coping mechanisms or strategies could be good to try.
 But it’s also important to remember that there’s a difference between a diagnosis and an opinion.